telerik/ajax-docs/general-information/web-config-settings-overview.md

 >If you deploy the project on a **WebFarm**/**WebGarden**, you need to change the Telerik.Web.UI.WebResource.axd type (**Example 3**).
 You can read more about deploying a solution that uses Telerik controls on a WebFarm or WebGarden in the [How to integrate RadControls for ASP.NET AJAX in a WebFarm or WebGarden scenario](http://www.telerik.com/blogs/integrate-radcontrols-for-asp.net-ajax-in-a-webfarm-or-webgarden) blog post.
 >
 >If you are using some form of routing, ensure that the handlers above are excluded (ignored) from routing to avoid breaking the requests the controls need to operate properly.
+>
+>You can encrypt the querystring parameters that the Telerik WebResource request has in order to make them unreadable for a third party inspecting the network traffic as well as hide the Telerik.Web.UI version in the markup by setting EnableHandlerEncryption key in the web.config appSettings section -> <add key="Telerik.ScriptManager.EnableHandlerEncryption" value="true"/>.

 **Example 2**: An HTTP handler registration that uses a fully qualified assembly name.